radhikamaheshwari/data-test-dwh/readME.md

 ## Your task

-Your task is to build parts of the tool that will orchestrate the aforementioned process, for the creation of the `final.products` table:
+Your task is to build parts of the tool that will orchestrate the aforementioned process, in order to create the `final.products` table:

 1. Write a function that shows the dependencies between all the sql scripts (from scratch, no specialized library!) _eg._ showing that `tmp/item_purchase_prices.sql` depends on `raw.purchase_line_items` and `raw.purchase_items`.
-We are expecting some kind of visualization (graph, tree, ...)
+We are expecting some kind of simple visualization (graph, tree, ...)

 2. Write a function that, using the previous question, runs the sql scripts in the correct order.
 Please provide documentation as of how you are proceeding.

 *Going further, we would like to parallelize the execution of few of these scripts.
 If you think of the dependencies as a tree: scripts from different nodes can work simultaneously, but, still, must not be executed before its children's tasks are done.*

-3. Write a function that paralellize the execution of the SQL, ensuring they respect their dependencies.
+3. Write a function that paralellizes the execution of the SQL scripts, ensuring they respect their dependencies.
 Please provide documentation as of how you are proceeding.

-Notes:
+## Notes

 *The files in the `raw` folder represents the available raw data tables in the `raw` dataset.